 However, your first year of uni is like the building block for the rest of your degree.
 If you decide to only start doing work in second year you will find yourself severely lagging behind.
 Lecturers will expect you to understand the basics and they will not be reviewing them.
 Therefore, paying some attention in your first year will stand you in very good stead for later on, and if you don’t, you will definitely come to regret it.

 The final thing I regret was not knowing how important your first year of university is.
-It is one of the only years of life that you get you combine independence with an almost entire lack of responsibility.
+It is one of the only years of life that you get to combine independence with an almost entire lack of responsibility.
 Enjoy it while it lasts.
 Make friends with as many people as you can, it doesn’t matter if you make a fool out of yourself, everyone is in the same boat; go out as much as you can handle; get your work done and get involved with as much stuff as you can possibly fit in.
 Most importantly, find a healthy balance between work and fun.
 After all, you are only in first year once!

 By Tilly Embling for ELUCEO